 While the basics sound simple, forming your diet involves a lot to consider.

-you might find yourself wondering if certain vitamins, minerals, and supplements will improve your ketosis, harm it, or have no effect at all.
+For example, you might find yourself wondering if certain vitamins, minerals, and supplements will improve your ketosis, harm it, or have no effect at all.

-Having to add a new nutrient or element to your diet can be a challenge because it typically means the introduction of a new food.
+Having to add a new nutrient or element to your diet can be a challenge because it typically means the introduction of new food.
 This can cause problems for ketosis if you consume the wrong thing.

 In this article,

 We’re going to dive into the world of probiotics to see how it can affect your body and your diet.